Search waiting | Matsusada Precision

 In the case of the cathodoluminescence technique using SEM, other signals (secondary electrons, reflection electrons, X-rays, etc.) generated by electron beams can be acquired at the same time, so it has the feature that physical properties can be evaluated in a complex manner.

-The cathodoluminescence technique can be used to investigate the crystal structure of a sample and the concentration of impurities.
-The target is mainly semiconductors, derivatives and ceramics, and it is used for material analysis such as defects in crystal structure.
-It is also used to measure impurities in oxide and derivative materials.
+The Cathodoluminescence (CL) technique investigates the crystal structure of a sample and the concentration of impurities.
+It is mainly used for analyzing semiconductors, dielectrics, and ceramics, aiding in the identification of crystal defects.
+It is also effective for measuring impurities in oxide and dielectric materials.

 CL Pseudo-Color Image of InGaN Crystal